How To Find Your Ideal Client Avatar With Ease

 Video summarised in text below for those that prefer to read.

-One of the first things I do when people join my Copywriting Coaching packages is we have a call and it’s all about that Ideal Client and the journey that person takes from the moment that they realize that they’ve got a problem right through to working with the business.
+One of the first things I do when working with a new client is we have a call all about that Ideal Client and the journey that person takes from the moment that they realize that they’ve got a problem right through to working with the business.

-The very first step is for us to give that customer and identity to create a character around them - this is what people often call an ‘ideal client exercise’.
+The very first step is for us to give that customer an identity - to create a character around them - this is what people often call an ‘ideal client exercise’.

 I also call them an ‘imaginary customer’ because that feels a little less pressured than an ‘ideal client’.